chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 All of this, I made Makefile automation to make it easier for the next person to take over.

+### Future development
+- Monitoring: Grafana and Prometheus
+- Server: EC2
+- Database: SQL
+- Upgrade Github Team to have merge check and staging environment.
+- Use FastAPI for better performance.

 ## Finish
 At the time I wrote this post, the project is done or might be tested for the release.
 The current cost (for all the open-source tools I used) is nearly $0 for +250,000 emails sent/year (more observation will be needed in the future).
 I followed all the best practices from [Backend roadmap](https://roadmap.sh/backend).
 Looking back, I can see this is more than just reading as I can see and apply what I learned.
 I could also see what happens if I didn't do this or that.